South Putuo Temple

 Highlights of the South Putuo Temple

-Located on the principle axis are the Buddhist Scripture Garret, Hall of Great Mercy, Precious Hall of the Great Hero and Hall of the Heavenly Kinds.
-The annexes sit on either sides of this axis such as the Buddhist Institute classrooms, Taixu library, Puzhao Hall, Haihui Hall, Drum and Bell Towers and the corridors.
+Located on the principal axis are the Buddhist Scripture Garret, Hall of Great Mercy, Precious Hall of the Great Hero and Hall of the Heavenly Kinds.
+The annexes sit on either side of this axis such as the Buddhist Institute classrooms, Taixu library, Puzhao Hall, Haihui Hall, Drum and Bell Towers and the corridors.

 These buildings include the Pavilion which was built during 1936.
 Here art works such as ivory scriptures, Burmese Buddha images and Buddhist scriptures are stored.
 The other buildings include Dabei Hall or the Great Compassion Hall, the Mahavira Hall or Daxiongbaodian and the Devajara Hall or the Heavenly Kings Hall.
 There are several rooms flanking these main buildings such as the study rooms for the monks, libraries and dormitories.